tonymedrano/frontend-polymer-training/README.md

 # frontend-polymer-training (used in examples)

 👉🏽 Tips and tricks working with **Polymer 2.0** WebComponents and **Javascript ES6**.
-All explained here is used in the current project example, so it will be easy to follow.
-Enjoy! 🤡
+All explained here is used in the current project example, so it will be easy to follow. 🤡 **Enjoy!**

 ## Installation